 - You should also bring your eggs, egg yolk, and ricotta cheese to room temperature, as batters made with cold ingredients don’t come together smoothly.

 - The lemon juice and zest adds a very subtle but lovely pop of citrus to the cheesecake bars.
 If you prefer, you may substitute an equal amount of orange juice and zest.
 The lemon (or orange) juice is essential to the texture of the cheesecake, however the zest may be left out completely, if desired.

 - Be sure not to over bake your cheesecake cupcakes.
-While I’ve included a bake time in the recipe box below, all ovens run a little different.
-You’ll know they’re done when the centers have puffed up and the center has just a slight wiggle.
+While I’ve included a bake time in the recipe box below, all ovens run a little different, so keep an eye on your mini cheesecakes as they bake.
+You’ll know they’re done when the centers have puffed up but still have a slight wiggle.
 Also, don’t fret if a few crack.
 They deflate quite a bit after they cool, and any remaining cracks will be covered with lemon curd.

 - Be sure to cool the cheesecake cupcakes completely before adding the lemon curd.
-If the cheesecake cupcake are even a little hot they curd will melt and make a mess.
+If the cheesecake cupcakes are even a little hot, the curd will melt and make a mess.

 This recipe yields one dozen lemon ricotta cheesecake cupcakes, but doubles like a dream.
 You can also make this recipe up to 5 days in advance!!!
 Making it perfect for parties and celebrations.
 I made 5 dozen of them last week for a family event and let me just say being able to make them in advance was a life saver!